Chukanof/gatsby-amp-starter-blog/README.md

 # gatsby-amp-starter-blog

-A gatsby starter for creating an AMP compliant blog.
+A gatsby v0 starter for creating an AMP compliant blog.
+This is not compatible with Gatbsy v1

 Not sure what Amp is?
 Learn about [Project AMP](https://www.ampproject.org).